Strength that doesn't run out

 "…for the joy of the LORD is your strength."

-A surprising equation: joy and strength are linked.
-In the darkest moments, joy in God does not come from circumstances but from his unchanging character — and that joy sustains.
+A surprising equation: joy and strength are directly linked.
+The context is Israel hearing the Law read for the first time in a generation — their tears are redirected to celebration.
+Joy in God does not come from circumstances but from his unchanging character, and that joy becomes a wellspring of endurance.

 Ephesians 6:10